ec-europa/europa-component-library/docs/conventions/components.md

 If a component contains links, they should always lead to an internal example page instead of blank link (`#`) or external links: `../../example.html#{component_name}`

-## Binary resources
+## Binary

-If a component relies on binary assets such as images which are not source code, they should also be placed in a folder inside the component.
+If a component relies on non-code related assets such as images which are not source code, they should also be placed in a folder inside the component.

 However, respect existing resource packages for favicons, icons, logos and social icons at `src/systems/(ec|eu)/resources`